deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 **Adam Arés**

-"Now there's something you don't see every day…" Vandenberg was musing.
+"Now there's something you don't see every day..."
+Vandenberg was musing.
 Adam had to agree.
-There was just something…*unique* about an oil drum tumbling lazily in place, perfectly in the three-dimensional centre of the room fifteen meters up in the air.
+There was just something...*unique* about an oil drum tumbling lazily in place, perfectly in the three-dimensional centre of the room fifteen meters up in the air.

 The variable-gravity training room had been overhauled, in a somewhat makeshift way.
 The walls had been covered in freeclimb handholds, the ceiling layered in recessed monkey bars, and the floor covered in shin-deep beach sand, lit by colored projections into a gradient—light to dark—of blue at one end of the room, and red at the other.